 16mm film cameras ushered in a new era of cinematography and use in television.
 Roland Denning examines the most influential cameras of this time, including his beloved Aaton.

-In the 1950s, there began to be a call for a professional, lightweight portable camera that was quiet enough for sync sound to be recorded.
+In the last part we discussed how, in the 1950s, there began to be a call for a professional, lightweight portable camera that was quiet enough for sync sound to be recorded.
 This was finally achieved in the 1960s, but it was 16mm that first provided the solution.

 16mm film was originated by Kodak as an amateur format in 1923, but it was only in the 1960s that is was taken seriously for professional use when film stocks improved and TV rose to be a dominant force.
 Originally seen as a documentary format, it would eventually become an option for low-budget feature films and the standard for TV documentaries.
 In the UK, 16mm (followed by Super16) would also become the standard for all single-camera TV drama for the last quarter of the 20th century.